-Husband’s take: He’s not a huuuuuge cabbage fan so next time I make this I might sub out half of the cabbage with some romaine but other than that, he really liked the salad.
-E (my three-year old) kind of picked her way through it but loved the chow mien noodles and the carrots.
+Husband’s take: He’s not a huuuuuge cabbage fan so sometimes I sub out half of the cabbage with some romaine but other than that, he really likes the salad.
+E (my three-year old) kind of picks her way through it but loves the chow mien noodles and the carrots.

-Changes I would make: None are necessary but like I mentioned, I might sub out some of the cabbage for romaine or leaf lettuce for my husband’s sake.
-If you’re vegetarian, this salad would be great with black beans or tofu in place of the chicken!
+Changes I would make: None are necessary.
+If you’re vegetarian, this salad would be great with black beans or tofu in place of the chicken.